nijitaro/backbone.sm2/README.md

-Backbone.SM2 provides and integration layer between Backbone and SoundManager2.
+Backbone.SM2 provides and integration layer between Backbone and SoundManager2 and a simple playlist view.

 class `Backbone.SM2.Player`